singh1114/best/_thoughts/circle-ci-set-up-for-java-based-spring-boot-maven-project.md

 categories:
   - archive
 show_ads: false
+permalink: /circle-ci-for-spring-boot-maven-project/
 ---
 Setting up a Continuous Integration pipeline is the best thing that one can do for themselves.
 It saves you from a lot of failing instances and help you run the tests without any issue.

 We are going to talk a lot about how we set up Circle CI in this post and other parts as well.

 Read more about setting up [Circle CI on Maven Spring Boot Project](https://ranvir.xyz/blog/testing-in-spring-boot-java-with-junit-for-beginners/#create-maven-spring-boot-ci-pipeline-using-circleci).